coreos/docs/os/provisioning.md

 The Container Linux Config Transpiler abstracts the details of configuring Container Linux.
 It's responsible for transforming a Container Linux Config written by a user into an Ignition Config to be consumed by instances of Container Linux.

+The Container Linux Config Transpiler command line interface, `ct` for short, can be downloaded from its [Github Releases page][download-ct].

 The following config will configure an etcd cluster using the machine's public and private IP addresses:

 ```container-linux-config:norender